welovemedia/ffmate-docs/docs/tasks.md

 - **Multi-Renditions** – Generate multiple versions of the same source file (e.g., different bitrates or resolutions).
 Each rendition is submitted as an individual task within the batch.

 - **Sequential Asset Processing** – Submit tasks that represent different steps in a media pipeline (e.g., clean audio, transcode video, apply watermark).
 While FFmate handles each task independently based on queue rules, you can still track them together as part of a single batch.
-While `ffmate` processes them based on queue rules, you can monitor them as a batch.
+While FFmate processes them based on queue rules, you can monitor them as a batch.